 Become an approved solar retailer

-From 1 July 2019, the most active solar retailers taking part in the Solar Homes program, by volume, must be signatories to the Clean Energy Council’s (CEC) Solar Retailer Code of Conduct if they wish to continue to take part in the Victorian Government’s $1.3 billion Solar Homes Program.
+As of 1 July 2019, all Retailers wishing to participate in the Solar Homes Program must be signatories to the Clean Energy Council’s (CEC) Solar Retailer Code of Conduct, to then be registered as an Approved Solar Retailer.

 Requiring all solar retailers to commit to quality service and consumer protection is an extension of the existing requirement for solar installers to be accredited by the CEC.

 This establishes a more level playing field for all companies working in the solar industry and support industry regulators including Energy Safe, WorkSafe, the Victorian Building Authority, Essential Services Commission and Consumer Affairs Victoria.

 The Solar Homes Package further requires installers to demonstrate and adhere to acceptable safe working procedures, have a good safety record and to comply with occupational health and safety laws.
 Installers will need to provide a statement that they have had no significant contravention history, or prosecutions registered with WorkSafe Victoria in the past three years (or with an equivalent authority in another Australian jurisdiction).

 The Clean Energy Council's accreditation categories reflect the different responsibilities and capabilities of those who work in the solar photovoltaic industry.
 To apply for accreditation, or to find out more, .

 As of 1 July 2019, the Solar Homes Program moved to a 'Point of Sale' model, meaning that the customer is only be charged for the cost of the system minus any rebate and loan amount.

 The solar retailer then makes a claim to Solar Victoria for payment of the rebate and loan amount via the Solar Victoria Portal.

 Registration on the portal is essential to ensure that your business is captured as an approved retailer for the Solar Homes Program.